qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/supported_data.rst

    When you add a layer to the map, it is assigned a random color.
 When adding more than one layer at a time, different colors are assigned to each layer.

-Once a shapefile is loaded, you can zoom around it using the map navigation tools.
+Once a file is loaded, you can zoom around it using the map navigation tools.
 To change the style of a layer, open the :guilabel:`Layer Properties` dialog by double clicking on the layer name or by right-clicking on the name in the legend and choosing :menuselection:`Properties` from the context menu.
 See